NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/NeCTAR Fundamentals--DOCID26/Security Groups--DOCID50.md

 >
 > Using the Research Cloud creates a publicly accessible server (depending on
 > Security Groups) and therefore that machine can be exploited.
 All users must
-> read & follow our [Security Guidelines].
+> read & follow our Security Guidelines.

-[Security Guidelines]: ../NeCTAR%20Fundamentals/Security%20Guidelines.md